vinaychaudharyofficial/protobuf-json-producer/README.md

 # protobuf-json-producer
-Producer to expose APIs i.e protobuf and json for performance testing (Protobuf vs Json)  through Apache JMeter
+This Producer application which is based on SpringBoot, expose two APIs i.e protobuf and json for performance testing between them(Protobuf vs Json).
+These tests performed on JMeter tool with 10 threads and 2 loops.
+Below are the result.